STEAMULO/sonar-swift/README.md

 ### Release history

+#### 0.3.4.2
+- Avoid conflicts with objc plugins for lizard
+- Avoid conflicts with objc plugins for Surefire

 #### 0.3.4.1
 - Fix for project with spaces
 - Fix for coverage when using objc and swift project